Kale Growing Guide

 As for the most part, kale has a high resistance to diseases, they will need less care than many other brassicas.
 Just remove any yellowing leaves that appear at the plants’ base.

-Kale can be grown in a number of ways, either as a cut-andcome- again salad crop, harvested at the baby leaf stage, or as a mature source of tender winter greens.
+Kale can be grown in a number of ways, either as a cut-and-come-again salad crop, harvested at the baby leaf stage, or as a mature source of tender winter greens.
 There are quite a few types available to give you the longest possible season of enjoyment: curlyleaved kales such as ‘Pentland Brig’ that have crinkled foliage similar to parsley; plain-leaved types like ‘Cottager’s’ with a more open shape; and rape kales for sowing in mid-summer for a spring crop.
-In all, you can expect a range of tasty leaf options from plants that suffer few of the problems that other brassicas do.

-Nevertheless, preparing a growing position will pay dividends in the quantity of leaves picked – you can expect to harvest up to 1kg from a well cared-for plant.
+Preparing a growing position will pay dividends in the quantity of leaves – you can expect to harvest up to 1kg from a well cared-for plant.
 Pick a sunny spot if possible, although a part-shaded one will still leave you with a satisfactory harvest.

 When space is limited, sow seeds into modular trays or 7cm pots.
 Sow a few seeds per module, thinning to leave the strongest seedling intact.
 Use multipurpose compost for sowing and keep seedlings in a bright and relatively cool position to stop them becoming drawn and leggy.

 Rape kales hate being disturbed and must be sown directly into their final growing positions.